suhai-yehuza/game-diary/docs/SECURITY_CHANGELOG.md

 # Security Implementation Changelog

-This document tracks all security-related changes, improvements, and additions to the Game Diary application.
+This document tracks all security-related changes, improvements, and additions to the Placeholder application.

 ## [2024-12-19] - Security Framework Implementation